techn0mad/selcald/README.md

 ### Pseudocode

-    Calculate numnber of samples per block size (<= 50 mS) For each tone in the alphabet
+    Calculate number of samples per block size (<= 50 mS) For each tone in the alphabet
-      Generate the template signal for convolution
+      Generate the template signal for cross-correlation
     While true
       Clear signal table
       set signal table row to 0